WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 You can see the address QR code, public key and the key path in the drop down menu of the `Receive` tab.
 Click on the arrow on the left side of the address to reveal the extra details.
+You can save the png file of the QR code in the right click menu.

 ![](/ReceiveAddressDropDown.png)
 :::